 Any healthy human being on the way to establishing a healthy sense of self does the work to fully unconditionally love and accept themselves completely.
-This means the ‘good’ and the ‘bad’ about oneself.
-This means the recognition that you’re human, you have only ever been doing the best you could with the inner resources you have, and the level of emotional intelligence you possessed at the time.
+This means the “good” and the “bad” about oneself.
+This means the recognition that you’re human, you have only ever been doing the best you could with the inner resources you had, and the level of emotional intelligence you possessed at the time.

 Fully unconditionally loving and accepting self means being able to take full responsibility without defections and excuses to recognise, embrace and forgive the painful parts of ourself in order to heal them and transform them.

-The narcissist has completely rejected self-love and self-acceptance, and certainly does not apply it.
+The narcissist has completely rejected self-love and self-acceptance, and certainly does not apply them.

 This is why the narcissist has severe issues with being accountable, admitting he or she has behaved poorly, being genuinely remorseful or taking responsibility for unacceptable and pathological behavior.

 I want to discourage this – adamantly.
 We all know what narcissists do, and I promise you from this side of the fence the stories are almost always virtually identical.
-Narcissists do the same stuff, in the same ways because they are an empty self who has numerous disowned parts that he or she refuses to take responsibility for, which can only manifest as behaving in conscienceless ways.
+Narcissists do the same stuff, in the same ways, because they are empty selves who have numerous disowned parts that they refuse to take responsibility for, which can only manifest as behaving in conscienceless ways.

-So please I don’t want to hear your stories about how bad narcissists are.
+So please, I don’t want to hear your stories about how bad narcissists are.
 The reason is because it does not serve you.
-None of us have got well or healed our own unhealed parts by staying focused on what the narcissist did.
+None of us have gotten well or healed our own unhealed parts by staying focused on what the narcissist did.

 The reason I wrote this article is to help break you out of the illusion that you are the narcissist.
 Because eliminating this illusion can lead you forward to your own self healing.